 Alkali Metals Ltd leads gainers in 'B' group

-Suryalata Spinning Mills Ltd, Coffee Day Enterprises Ltd, BSL Ltd and New Delhi Television Ltd are among the other gainers in the BSE's 'B' group today, 27 May 2026.
+NIIT Ltd, Lorenzini Apparels Ltd, Deep Polymers Ltd and Rubicon Research Ltd are among the other gainers in the BSE's 'B' group today, 01 June 2026.

-Suryalata Spinning Mills Ltd, Coffee Day Enterprises Ltd, BSL Ltd and New Delhi Television Ltd are among the other gainers in the BSE's 'B' group today, 27 May 2026.
+NIIT Ltd, Lorenzini Apparels Ltd, Deep Polymers Ltd and Rubicon Research Ltd are among the other gainers in the BSE's 'B' group today, 01 June 2026.

-Suryalata Spinning Mills Ltd surged 19.99% to Rs 473.2.
+NIIT Ltd surged 15.79% to Rs 78.9.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 26842 shares were traded on the counter so far as against the average daily volumes of 437 shares in the past one month.
+On the BSE, 3.39 lakh shares were traded on the counter so far as against the average daily volumes of 34489 shares in the past one month.

-Coffee Day Enterprises Ltd spiked 19.22% to Rs 30.46.
+Lorenzini Apparels Ltd spiked 14.14% to Rs 7.99.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 21.78 lakh shares were traded on the counter so far as against the average daily volumes of 78242 shares in the past one month.
+On the BSE, 18455 shares were traded on the counter so far as against the average daily volumes of 95238 shares in the past one month.

 Also Read

-BSL Ltd exploded 15.59% to Rs 140.5.
+Deep Polymers Ltd gained 13.59% to Rs 41.21.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 10695 shares were traded on the counter so far as against the average daily volumes of 371 shares in the past one month.
+On the BSE, 50871 shares were traded on the counter so far as against the average daily volumes of 6683 shares in the past one month.

-New Delhi Television Ltd spurt 14.28% to Rs 89.94.
+Rubicon Research Ltd spurt 12.50% to Rs 1129.5.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 87420 shares were traded on the counter so far as against the average daily volumes of 22802 shares in the past one month.
+On the BSE, 1.33 lakh shares were traded on the counter so far as against the average daily volumes of 14733 shares in the past one month.

 Powered by Capital Market - Live News